What is a Cookie?

 • Third party cookies – These are used by our partners to measure site visitors (e.g. Google Analytics)

-Cookies used by our partners:
+Cookies used by our partners

 • Google Analytics – Google Analytics is a tool that allows us to track visitors and see how our site is used at a macro level.
 All personal information collected is anonymised so neither Google nor The Worm that Turned can use your details for any marketing purposes.
 We use this for seeing which products and pages are most/least popular and thereby improve the service for future users.
+We are also starting to use Google Analytics Demographics and Interest Reporting.
+If you wish to opt out of the Google Analytics Advertising Features please copy and paste this link into a new window: https://tools.google.com/dlpage/gaoptout/

 • Email Tracking – From time to time we send out marketing emails to users who have opted in to our mailing list.
 These emails have cookies that allow us to track how many visitors clicked on a link in the email and how much revenue each email generates.

-If you have any questions you can email us at email@example.com or see our contact us page for more information.
+If you have any questions you can email us at firstname.lastname@example.org or see our contact us page for more information.
+If you’d like to learn more about cookies and how to manage them, visit aboutcookies.org